tbogdala/nanogpt-rusted/README.md

 ```bash
 cargo run --release --features cuda,cudnn -- --train --training-dataset "data/train.bin" --validation-dataset "data/val.bin" --vocab-metadata "data/vocab.json" --steps 15000 --batch-size 32 --block-size 64 --embedding-size 128 --head-count 4 --layer-count 3 --validation-batch 32
 ```

+### Resuming training

+If you save a training at any point, you can resume training from that set of three files: the `.config.json`, `training_log.json` and `.safetensors`.
+You keep the rest of the command the same, like the one above (though it *should* pull the majority of the settings from the `.config.json` file), and then add `--resume-training "model_step_15000.safetensors"` to resume from that saved checkpoint.
+From there, you can adjust to new `--learning-rate` settings and increase the `--step` count to a new desired end point.
+The original training data should load and you should see the previous graph.
+When resuming, the software starts out paused, so just hit 'p' to unpause and start training back up.

 ## Text generation